zxc916684603/ecs/intl.en-US/Product Introduction/Instances/ECS Bare Metal Instance and Super Computing Clusters.md

 You can [create an EBM instance](../../../../reseller.en-US/User Guide/Instances/Create an instance/Create an EBM instance.md#) or [create an SCC server instance](../../../../reseller.en-US/User Guide/Instances/Create an instance/Create an SCC server instance.md#) in the console.

+For more information, see [FAQs about EBM Instances](https://partners-intl.aliyun.com/help/faq-detail/66558.htm) and [SCC FAQ](https://partners-intl.aliyun.com/help/faq-detail/89878.htm).